sandy1618/MicronUVGIRobot/docker_dependencies.md

 ## Docker Dependcies documentation which is concantinated into to Dockerfile

+Changes made in the following Dockerfile to create the docker image /MicronUVGIRobot/Support/ros-docker-gui/cpu/melodic/base/Dockerfile

 ```
 For documentation purpose only , the below depedencies are used inside the docker